CoHDI/.github/profile/README.md

 - Once GPU is attached, vendor DRA plugin adds the GPU to Resource slice.
 (1)
 - Finally the Pod is scheduled using attached GPU.

+For more detailed information on each component, please refer to its respective repository in the CoHDI project.

 See also [KEP-5007](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/5007-device-attach-before-pod-scheduled).

 #### How CoHDI works: